-- When a policy source blade runs a Web security solution, the TRITON services are disabled by default. - A non-blade policy source is a server off the chassis that is hosting Policy Broker.
+- When a policy source blade runs a Web security solution, the TRITON services should be disabled and located on a Windows 2008 R2 server. - ◆ A non-blade policy source is a server off the chassis that is hosting Policy Broker.
 The Policy Database is automatically created and run on the Policy Broker machine.
 This machine typically also includes a Policy Server instance, and may include additional Websense software components.